VytautasPau/HUBenchmark/README.md

 `For Python installation pipenv virtual environment is used.
 To install you need pip and pipenv packages for Python.`

+`Only pip can be used or with virtualenv by installing packages from requirements.txt`

 Then run (you can specify python version with --python 3.x):

 ```properties